 Edge joining is the process of bringing two or more boards together edge-to-edge, and is done in order to create a wider board.
 There are many reasons a woodworker might edge join boards.
 These include:

 The first thing to consider when planning to edge join two non-book-matched boards together is how the boards look next to each other.
 This is a two stage process.
-First, look at the boards in their rough sawn state before milling them.
-Look at the rough sawn boards to see potential matches of grain pattern.
+First, look at the boards in their rough cut state before milling them.
+Look at the rough cut boards to see potential matches of grain pattern.
 Use chalk to mark the significant patterns in the boards, such as cathedrals and knots.
 Do the grain patterns of the boards have anything interesting I want to showcase?
 What direction does the grain run?
 How do the cathedrals (arched shape of the grain line) run in the boards?

 After jointing and planing the boards, lay the boards side-by-side and carefully examine them.
 Look for patterns that look nice together.
 What happens when you offset a board - move one or more of the boards to the right or left?
 Does the overall flow of grain patterns look more integrated, like they belong together?
 What happens when you flip a board end-for-end or onto the opposite face?
 Does the edge from one board seem to flow into the edge of the next board?
 Should you cut one of the boards on an angle (band saw and re-joint) to get the grains to better match up?
 This is part of the fun and enjoyment of working with wood.
 Every piece is different.
 Each piece is a discovery.